|Jean LeLoup & Bob Ponterio

 will convert it to the GIF file format for our final copy.
 GIF is also the format to use for transparent backgrounds (when your background shows through part of your image), so it is useful to know something about it.

 Click on the Lasso tool button to select the outline of something in an image.
 Sometimes a tool may be hidden because there are multiple tools on a toolbar button, as in the picture above.
 We will begin with the green sign that says "cocolmeca para quemar la grasa."
 When doing careful work with small parts of images requiring good small muscle coordination, it is far easier to first zoom in on the part of the image you are working with.
 The more you zoom in, the easier it is to lasso just the piece that you want.
 You might try 400-500% zoom.

 Point the lasso tool on one corner of the sign.
 Hold down on the left mouse button while you drag along the sign around the other three corners.
 When you have completed the circuit, release the mouse button.
 The dotted path around the sign will be closed and the sign will be selected.
 Using the lasso tool wasn't too easy, but it lets us select irregular outlines that the marquee tool cannot capture.
-Masks are another way to do this, but that is beyond the scope of this tutorial.
+Also try the magic eraser tool.